Biden to meet UK's Sunak in Belfast at start of Irish tour | Politics

 - United States

+Biden will discuss the latest developments in Ukraine with Sunak but is not expected to speak about a potential free trade agreement with Britain, White House official Amanda Sloat told a news conference.
+'KNOCKING HEADS TOGETHER'

-The DUP has said Biden's visit - the first to the region by a U.S. president in 10 years - will not pressure it to end its more than year-long protest at the trade rules that treat the province differently to the rest of the UK.
-While Biden is expected to greet representatives of the DUP and the other four main Northern Ireland political parties, it is unclear if they will hold separate meetings.
+The DUP has said Biden's visit - the first to the region by a U.S. president in 10 years - will not convince it to end its protest at the trade rules that treat the province differently to the rest of the UK.
+A senior U.S. administration official said that Biden was not planning to pressure the parties.

+Ahern said he knew from experience that "knocking heads together" did not usually work in Northern Ireland and that Biden should point out the obvious case that, in any democracy, institutions of parliament were essential.
+The local party leaders will have a short opportunity to speak to Biden individually at Ulster University where he will make his speech, said Naomi Long, the leader of the Alliance party, which identifies as neither nationalist or unionist.

+"It's sad that it's happening in the context of not having a sitting assembly, of the Good Friday Agreement not being fully functional, but we have to make the best of the situation we find ourselves in," Long told Irish national broadcaster RTE.
 Biden, flanked by new U.S. special envoy to Northern Ireland for economic affairs Joseph Kennedy III on his arrival, will also float the possibility of closer U.S./Northern Ireland investment ties to try to encourage an end to the impasse.

-After his speech at the Ulster University and a meeting with Sunak, Biden will travel to County Louth - midway between Belfast and Dublin - where his great-grandfather was born.
-Stormy weather is expected across the island on Wednesday.
+Biden will travel later on Wednesday to County Louth - midway between Belfast and Dublin - where his great-grandfather was born.
+Stormy weather is expected across the island.
+Biden will meet relatives from another side of his family in the western county of Mayo on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)